The Sorceress' Revolt

 “Tanshi!”

 Chō Ran’s sword fell away from the staff as Ko Biji came running up from behind the shocked soldiers.
 She was barefoot.
-She must have taken advantage of a gap her guards’ vigilance to escape.
+She must have taken advantage of a gap in her guards’ vigilance to escape.

 “Ko Biji!”
 Tanshi ran to her and embraced her.
 “You’re safe… thank goodness you’re safe.”